|

 andemphasizes the position of the Government of Sri Lanka that

-the Ceasefire
+the Ceasefire Agreement

-and the territorial integrity of the Republic of SriLanka.
+the territorial integrity of the Republic of SriLanka.
 Nevertheless, we

-acknowledge that certain benefits flowed to the People from the observance of the
+acknowledge that certain benefits flowed to the People from the observance of

-ceasefire, which resulted in our strong determination and desire to preserve the
+the ceasefire, which resulted in our strong determination and desire to preserve

-ceasefire.
+the ceasefire.
 We also consider the ceasefire as a first step to arrive at a

 negotiated settlement to the ongoing conflict and we propose to rectify certain